 Flavored milk provides more nutrition and less sugar than juices and sports drinks

-Less than 20% of students in the U.S. eat the recommended daily servings of fruits, vegetables and whole grains, and only 30% consume three servings of dairy each day.
+Less than 20 percent of students in the U.S. eat the recommended daily servings of fruits, vegetables and whole grains, and only 30 percent consume three servings of dairy each day.
 Research shows, however, that when flavored milk is on the menu, students:

 - Consume more milk, which provides nine essential vitamins and minerals their diets may be lacking

 - Meet their calcium needs without consuming more total fat and calories